 He recently wrote and co-produced Scotch!
 The Story of Whisky, a critically-acclaimed miniseries for BBC television.
+Daniel has also been working for the Edinburgh International Book Festival as a writer-in-residence.

 Daniel’s previous book is This is Scotland: a Country in Words and Pictures (Luath Press).
 This collaboration with the photographer Alan McCredie mixes documentary photography with travel writing.
 Read about what inspired the two of them here.
 In November 2015, it was shortlisted for a Saltire Literary Award for Best Non-Fiction book of the year.